weylundbhast/Galerest/content/People/Heritage.md

 ## Lotoran (Raccoon)

 **Ability Score Increase**.
-Your Dexterity score increases by 2 and your Wisdom score increases by 1.
+Your Dexterity score increases by 2 and your Charisma score increases by 1.

-**Size.** Lotoran stand between 4 and 5 feet tall, and generally have a slender build.
+**Size.** Lotoran stand between 4 and 5 feet tall.

 **Speed**.
 Your base walking speed is 30 feet.
 You have a swimming speed of 25 feet.